iucau/iuca-os/Practice 2/Readme.md

     the arrow keys, show or hide kernel threads with the `t` key, or exit by pressing `q`.

-69. Study the sources of the user space program.
+67. Study the sources of the user space program.

-70. Go back to the kernel source tree.
+68. Go back to the kernel source tree.

         cd ~/ubuntu-*

-71. Create a file listing of the home directory.
+69. Create a file listing of the home directory.

         ls ../ > <last name>-<first letter of the first name>-home.txt

-72. Create a new repository with all the modified files.
-Don't forget to put a proper name for the `<last name>-<first letter of the first name>-time.txt` and `<last name>-<first letter of the first name>-home.txt` files.

-        rm -rf .git
-        git init
-        git add task_info/                             \
-                init/Kconfig                           \
-                include/linux/syscalls.h               \
-                include/uapi/asm-generic/unistd.h      \
-                arch/x86/entry/syscalls/syscall_32.tbl \
-                arch/x86/entry/syscalls/syscall_64.tbl \
-                kernel/sys_ni.c                        \
-                Makefile                               \
-                debian.master/changelog
-        git add <last name>-<first letter of the first name>-time.txt git add <last name>-<first letter of the first name>-home.txt

-        git commit -m "Add a 'task_info' subsystem"

 ### Submitting Work

-You will get a git remote link to push your modified Linux sources.
-Push the changes before the deadline.
+You have to ensure the safety of your virtual machine image until the final exam to present your work to the instructor.

 ### Deadlines

-You will have two weeks from the announcement date to finish your work.
+You have time until the final exam.

 ### Resources